wultra/ssl-pinning-android/README.md

 - `UpdateType.NO_UPDATE` - No update will be performed.
 The library has data and they are not going to expire soon.
 There's low risk of failing network requests due to server certificates evaluated as untrusted.

+To simplify integration, the library offers `DefaultUpdateObserver` that offers abstract method `continueExecution()` that will be called when it's recommended to continue execution based on the evaluated `UpdateType`.

 Note that in any update type there's still risk of failing network requests due to server certificates evaluated as untrusted.
 This is due to the fact